rririanto/unstructured-demo-streamlit/README.md

 You can access the app on the Streamlit Cloud community at [https://unstructured-demo.streamlit.app/](https://unstructured-demo.streamlit.app/).

 ## Getting Started
-To use the app, you might need unstructured.io API key.
-Don't have one yet?
-Create one on [unstructured](https://unstructured.io).
-Once you have your API key, enter it into the app when prompted.
+The app does not require any API key to function; extractions will be processed on streamlit cloud serverunless you choose to process them on unstructured.io server.

+However, if you choose to use unstructured.io API, I gave you a temporary key in the app, but it might be limited.
+Create your own at [unstructured](https://unstructured.io).
+After obtaining your API key, select unstructured.io API, enter your own API, and upload your file.

 ##